CommonAccord/Cmacc-Org/Doc/G/Open-Source-Law/PO/DE_Series_LLC_Operating_Agreement.md

 5.=[G/Z/ol/3]

-6.Ti=VI.
-ALLOCATIONS OF NET INCOME AND NET LOSS
+6.Ti=ALLOCATIONS OF NET INCOME AND NET LOSS

 6.1.Ti=Allocation of Net Income and Net Loss